Avian Gyroplane: Design

-Development
+Development history

 Avian Aircraft was started by Peter Payne and colleagues from the Avro Canada company specifically to build a modern autogyro.

 The Gyroplane prototype first flew in Spring 1960.
 It was later lost in a crash.
 The compressed air jump start system was not a success, so the second prototype used the engine, connected via a belt, clutch and gear box.
 This aircraft was also made lighter than the first with more use of aluminium and fibreglass, increasing cruising speed by 25%.
 It was followed by three pre-production aircraft.
 By the end of 1963 more than 300 flying hours were completed.
 In December 1964 Avian received a $540,000 Canadian government contract to build a modified Gyroplane that would take the type to Certification.
 This was achieved late in 1968.
+Full FAA certification was achieved in the 1970s.

 In 1970 Avian Ltd went into receivership.
 Although there were later hopes of a revival, nothing came of them.
 In 1972 some assets of Avian, including three Gyroplanes, were put up for sale, but no purchase is recorded.
 However, in 2002 one surviving Gyroplane and its certification rights were sold to Pegasus Rotorcraft Ltd, who renamed it the Pegasus III.